-RTMC has a built-in expression interpreter that allows the user to condition the data or create displays based on calculations of a data point.
+RTMC has a built-in expression interpreter that allows the user to scale the data or create displays based on calculations of a data point.

-The components that display data values (Status Bar, Numeric, Graph, and Gauge) can be processed using mathematical expressions.
+The components that display data values can be processed using mathematical expressions.
 For instance, a temperature reading in degrees Celsius can be processed to display in degrees Fahrenheit using a mathematical expression.